ReamLabs/ream/book/cli/ream/lean_node.md

           Verbosity level [default: 3]
       --network <NETWORK>
-          Provide a path to a YAML config file, or use 'ephemery' for the Ephemery network --data-dir <DATA_DIR>
+          Provide a path to a YAML config file, or use 'ephemery' for the Ephemery network --bootnodes <BOOTNODES>
-          The directory for storing application data.
-If used together with --ephemeral, new child directory will be created.
-  -e, --ephemeral
-          Use new data directory, located in OS temporary directory.
-If used together with --data-dir, new directory will be created there instead.
-      --purge-db
-          Purges the database.
-      --bootnodes <BOOTNODES>
           One or more comma-delimited base64-encoded ENR's of peers to initially connect to.
 Use 'default' to use the default bootnodes for the network.
 Use 'none' to disable bootnodes. [default: default]
       --validator-registry-path <VALIDATOR_REGISTRY_PATH>